dylanwebbc/GolfPredictionModel/README.txt

   golf.csv and golf_train.csv now updated with each new tournament reduced code duplication by combining getPredictionData and getTrainingData renamed functions for clarity

+V 3.0 -- 3/23/2021
+  prediction model now scrapes betting odds for top 10 predicted players and outputs result to prediction_rf.csv new R file runs a Bayesian analysis on predicted players and outputs a second prediction to prediction_gp.csv

 A random forest golf prediction model which forecasts the top 10 players in the upcoming tournament on the pga tour Built using the scikitlearn module in python